IS ‘BRING YOUR OWN DEVICE’ JUST A TREND?

 How Awingu helps you to keep control over BYOD:

-Any applications: Awingu provides access to legacy & SaaS apps inside the browser.
-For legacy applications, it acts as a “HTML5 gateway”
+- Any applications: Awingu provides access to legacy & SaaS apps inside the browser.
+For legacy applications, it acts as an “HTML5 gateway”

 … and many other features you can find out in your 14-day free trial!